Health Library

 The normal aortic valve consists of three thin and flexible leaflets.
 When the left ventricle pushes blood into the aorta, normal aortic valves spread apart easily.
 There is no blockage of the blood going out of the heart.

-Aortic stenosis occurs when defects of the aortic valve lead to narrowing and blocks between the left ventricle and the aorta.
+Aortic stenosis happens when defects of the aortic valve lead to narrowing between the left ventricle and the aorta.

-To make up for this additional work, the muscle of the left ventricle (the myocardium) slowly gets thicker.
-That way it can give more strength to left ventricular ejection.
-The bigger left ventricular muscle (called hypertrophy) is not a problem on its own.
-Hypertrophy is a sign of valve blocking.
+To make up for this additional work, the muscle of the left ventricle (the myocardium) slowly gets thicker to give a more powerful push to the blood.
+The bigger left ventricular muscle (called hypertrophy) is not a problem on its own, but hypertrophy is a sign of valve blocking.

 When the aortic valve is really blocked, the left ventricular muscle may not be able to do its job.
-In these very severe but rare times the left ventricle may not pump blood well.
-The patient may develop cardiac failure.
-This mostly occurs in infants with severe valve blockage.
-Heart failure rarely occurs later in childhood.
+In these very severe but rare times, the left ventricle may not pump blood well.
+The patient may develop heart failure.
+This mostly happens in infants with severe valve blockage.
+Heart failure rarely happens later in childhood.

 Children with aortic valvar stenosis are generally healthy.
 They don’t have symptoms.
-A heart murmur is the most common sign seen by a doctor that shows a valve problem may be present.
+A heart murmur is the most common sign seen by a doctor that shows there may be a valve problem.

-Symptoms occur with severe aortic stenosis.
+Symptoms happen with severe aortic stenosis.
 A newborn with critical aortic valve stenosis develops heart failure in the first days of life.
 This is an emergency that requires immediate treatment.

 In an older child, severe aortic stenosis rarely causes heart failure.
 The child may have chest pain, lightheadedness or fainting spells with exercise.
 Severe aortic stenosis is a rare cause of sudden death during sports activities.

 Other testing may show aortic stenosis.
 Tests may help document how severe it is.
 An electrocardiogram is often done.
-The electrocardiogram is normal with mild-to-moderate aortic stenosis.
+The electrocardiogram results are normal with mild-to-moderate aortic stenosis.
 With severe aortic stenosis, the electrocardiogram can show enlargement of the left ventricle.
-It may show left ventricular strain
+It may show left ventricular strain.

 The echocardiogram (or "echo") is the most important test to find and evaluate aortic valve stenosis.
-The echocardiogram documents that the blockage is present at the valve level.
-It can estimate the degree of valve obstruction.
+The echocardiogram shows that the blockage is at the valve level.
+It can estimate how much valve obstruction there is.

 The echocardiogram is also important in looking for other problems that may be associated with aortic stenosis.
 This may include left ventricular failure, coarctation of the aorta, ventricular septal defect or mitral valve stenosis.

 Your doctor may order an exercise stress test if your child has aortic stenosis.
-The exercise stress test gives information about the impact of aortic stenosis on the function of the heart.
+The exercise stress test gives information about how the aortic stenosis affects how well the heart works.

-During exercise patients with aortic stenosis may show abnormal blood pressure or electrocardiogram changes.
-These findings may help your doctor to determine that therapy is needed.
-The absence of such changes may help your doctor know that treatment is not yet needed.
+During exercise, patients with aortic stenosis may show abnormal blood pressure or electrocardiogram changes.
+These findings may help your doctor determine if therapy is needed.
+If there are no changes during the test, this may help your doctor know that treatment is not yet needed.

 Children with mild aortic stenosis rarely need treatment.

-Aortic stenosis may continue to progress.
+Aortic stenosis may continue to get worse.
 Children with mild disease may need treatment later in life if their aortic stenosis worsens.

-All treatment for aortic valve stenosis is palliative (it does not return the valve to a normal condition).
+All treatment for aortic valve stenosis is done to help improve symptoms—it does not return the valve to a normal condition.
 Before and after treatment, it is important that all children with aortic stenosis follow up with a cardiologist for the rest of their life.

-A more traditional aortic valve replacement procedure involves the implantation of a mechanical prosthesis in the aortic valve position.
+A more traditional aortic valve replacement procedure involves putting a mechanical prosthesis in the aortic valve position.
 Anticoagulation therapy (blood thinner) is needed with any mechanical valve substitute.
-When the aortic valve is small (also known as a hypoplastic valve annulus or ring), more involved surgical techniques (like the Konno procedure) are required.
+When the aortic valve is small (also known as a hypoplastic valve annulus or ring), more complex surgical techniques (like the Konno procedure) are needed.
 The Konno procedure makes the aortic valve ring larger with a cut into the wall between the two ventricles.
-The larger valve annulus can then accept a more normal size prosthetic aortic valve or pulmonary valve auto transplant.
+The larger valve annulus can then accept a more normal-size prosthetic aortic valve or pulmonary valve auto transplant.

-A child with valvar aortic stenosis and a hypoplastic valve ring might require a Ross-Konno procedure.
+A child with valvar aortic stenosis and a hypoplastic valve ring might need a Ross-Konno procedure.
 This is a combination of the Ross procedure plus a Konno procedure.

 Results of Treatment

-Results of balloon dilation valvuloplasty have been excellent.
-Most large centers have a moderate degree of experience with it.
-The technique decreases the degree of aortic valve obstruction from severe to mild in a large number of patients.
+The results of balloon dilation valvuloplasty have been excellent.
+Most large medical centers have experience with it.
+The technique decreases the aortic valve blockage from severe to mild in a large number of patients.

-Children who do not have the blockage significantly improve with a balloon dilation procedure usually have more complex disease.
+If the blockage does not significantly improve with a balloon dilation procedure, that usually means the patient has a more complex disease.

 Balloon dilation valvuloplasty does cause valve insufficiency (or leakage).
 This is mild in most patients.
 In about 3% to 5% of the patients, the balloon procedure will create severe aortic valve insufficiency.
-Severe aortic valve insufficiency may need surgical intervention.
+Severe aortic valve insufficiency may need surgery.

 Long-term follow-up studies of balloon dilation valvuloplasty show that relief of blockage lasts for several years.

-Like surgical valvotomy in the past, recurrent valve obstruction does occur in many children over the next five to 10 years.
-Recurrent narrowing is related to patient growth and chronic valve changes.
+But valve obstruction does happen again in many children over the next five to 10 years.
+This is because of patient growth and chronic valve changes.
 Many of these children will need repeat balloon dilation or surgical valve replacement procedures.

 The outcomes of open-heart surgical procedures for severe aortic valvar stenosis have been excellent.
-The mortality risk for surgical valve replacement, either prosthetic valve or the Ross procedure, is less than 3% in experienced centers.
-These procedures effectively relieve all aortic stenosis and insufficiency with low complication rates.
+The mortality risk for surgical valve replacement, either prosthetic valve or the Ross procedure, is less than 3% in experienced medical centers.
+These procedures correct all aortic stenosis and insufficiency with low complication rates.

 The Ross procedure has several unique issues that need evaluation as children grow.
 The patient's native pulmonary valve is implanted in the aortic valve position.
-It may dilate.
-This dilation may lead to some degree of valve leakage over time.
+It may dilate (get wider).
+This dilation may lead to some valve leakage over time.

-A channel is put between the right ventricle and pulmonary artery (to replace the native pulmonary valve).
-If the Ross procedure is done in an infant or small child, this right-sided channel will need to be replaced as the child grows.
+A conduit is put between the right ventricle and pulmonary artery (to replace the native pulmonary valve).
+If the Ross procedure is done in an infant or small child, this right-sided conduit will need to be replaced as the child grows.

 Adult and Adolescent Management

-An adult with aortic valvar stenosis requires periodic follow-up.
+An adult with aortic valvar stenosis needs regular follow-up throughout their life.
 A stenotic or narrow valve tends to become narrower over time.
 Some patients may need to have an aortic valve replacement.
 Young adults may be treated with a balloon procedure to open the valve.
 Activities may be limited when stenosis is becoming severe.
 Symptoms tend to happen during strenuous exertion.
 Otherwise, patients with aortic stenosis may do normal activities.
 These patients are at risk for infective endocarditis (a heart infection).
 They should maintain excellent oral hygiene and regular dental care.

-Many adult patients also have some leakage of the aortic valve, called aortic regurgitation (AR).
+Many adult patients also have some leakage of the aortic valve, called aortic regurgitation.
 They may have narrowing and leakage of their valve.
-There are guidelines that we follow to help us decide what the best strategy is for each patient.
+Care and treatment are customized for each patient.

 Learn more about the Adolescent and Adult Congenital Heart Disease Program.